 Alloy 36 (UNS K93601/ASTM F1684)

 Alloy 36 is popular under several trade names, including Nilo 36 and Invar.
-The 36% nickel-iron alloy demonstrates a near zero rate of thermal expansion, which is roughly one tenth the expansion rate of carbon steels at a temperature range of -100 °C to 200 °C. Besides exhibiting a very low coefficient of linear thermal expansion over a broad range of temperatures of up to 200 °C, the alloy retains superior toughness and strength at cryogenic temperatures.
-This characteristic makes it ideal for many different low expansion or low temperature applications.
+The 36% nickel-iron alloy demonstrates a near-zero rate of thermal expansion, which is roughly one-tenth of the expansion rate of carbon steels at a temperature range of -100 °C to 200 °C. Besides exhibiting a very low coefficient of linear thermal expansion over a broad range of temperatures of up to 200 °C, the alloy retains superior toughness and strength at cryogenic temperatures.
+This characteristic makes it ideal for much different low expansion or low-temperature applications.

 Properties of Alloy 36